Ri-Hong/WLP4-Compiler/README.md

 # WLP4 Compiler

-This C++ programs compile WLP4 code into MIPS assembly language.
+These C++ programs compile WLP4 code into MIPS assembly language.
 WLP4 is a subset of the C programming language with some simplifications to ease the process of compilation.

 ## Compilation Stages